alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 #### Low Fuel ####

 Warns you when you reach 25% fuel.
+Also reports number of jumps you have left or the (rough) range you still have on the fumes left in your tank.

 #### Material Threshold ####